SERVIR-WA/GALUP/training/2_rs/module1.md

 ## 2. Remote sensing systems and sensors
 ### 2.1 Sensors:

 • **Active sensors** consist of a transmitter and a receiver that may (monostatic system) or may not be (bistatic system) co-located.
 It transmits a known signal at a particular wavelength and receives some portion of the signal in the direction of a receiver.
-In case of a monostatic system, the received signal is called “backscatter”.
+In case of a monostatic system, the received signal is called “backscatter.”
 Examples include a camera with the flash, Light Detection and Ranging (LIDAR), Synthetic aperture radar (SAR).

 • **Passive Sensors** consist of receiver that receives naturally occurring EM energy from a target at a particular wavelength and direction.
 Examples include a camera without the flash and radiometers.